Other associated terms: Juvéderm Voluma™, Hyaluronic Volumiser, Juvéderm Ultra™, Hyaluronic Acid.

 Risks Associated with Juvéderm

 Although risks are minimal with Juvéderm, there are some normal, expected issues that can include redness and tenderness which are temporary.
 More serious, but rare, complications can involve infection and immune system issues that can result in granulomas (facial bumps).
-This will preclude the use of Juvéderm in patients who are subject to severe allergic reactions to bacterial proteins and certain other drugs.

 The region where you live will determine the cost of Juvéderm treatment.
 However, national averages for treatments utilizing one vial of Juvederm run between $300 and $575.
 To put this in perspective, a half vial of Juvéderm will treat one major facial fold.